OpenSILEX/phis-docs-community/docs/experimental-organization.md

 - Silk
 - ScientificObject (generic term, it is not recommended to use it)

-There is only a handful of proposed scientific object types in the current ontology : do not hesitate to contact OpenSILEX development team to add object types that cannot be found in the list in order to make it evolve.
+There is only a handful of proposed scientific object types in the current ontology: do not hesitate to contact OpenSILEX development team to add object types that cannot be found in the list in order to make it evolve.
-If the dropdown list isn't displayed correctly, try selecting any element of the list : the column width will then expand automatically.
+If the dropdown list isn't displayed correctly, try selecting any element of the list: the column width will then expand automatically.

 `Experiment`.
 URI of the experiment the declared scientific objects belong to.
 If this field is not filled excusively with URIs of experiments stored in Phis, then no scientific object will be added to the system.
 The experiments URIs can be selected from a dropdown list displaying all experiments declared in the system.
-If the dropdown list isn't displayed correctly, try selecting any element of the list : the column width will then expand automatically.
+If the dropdown list isn't displayed correctly, try selecting any element of the list: the column width will then expand automatically.

 `Geometry`.
 Optionnal.
 Vector geometry such as polygons (for plots), provided according to [Well-known text standard](https://en.wikipedia.org/wiki/Well-known_text)).
 Geometry coordinates are formatted in [WGS84](http://spatialreference.org/ref/epsg/wgs-84/), also known as the [EPSG4326](http://epsg.io/4326) geodetic coordinate system.